theaadya/monster-dairy/README.md

 ## Introduction
 This project is a web application built using Python, Flask, MySQL, HTML, CSS, and JavaScript.
 It allows users to buy milk and milk products from the Dairy Site.
+You can access the site from here: http://theaadya.pythonanywhere.com/

 ### User Side
 The user can Register for a New Account or,